Welcome To

 Our Purpose

-Building serious musicians through dedicated skill-building and high standards- while having fun, forging friendships, and growing together as a band.
+Building serious serious musicians through dedicated skill-building and high standards- while having fun,forging friendships, and growing together as a band.

 Introduce Scottish-American Culture Through Music

-We are here to introduce the Waco area to what Pipe band is, what this culture is about, and expand this culture throughout Central Texas.
+We are here to introduce the Waco area to what pipe band is, what this culture is all about, and expand this culture throughout Central Texas.

 Build a New Appreciation for Bagpipes and Pipe Band Music

-We want to introduce the next generation to the sound of the Great Highland Pipes.
+We want to introduce the next generation to the sound of the Great Highland Bagpipe.
 We want to stir emotion and create new players.
-This is about a growing culture and the next wave of pipers and drummers to take up the call!
+This is about a growing culture here in The States and the next wave of pipers and drummers to take up the call.

 Waco, Texas has deep history.
 We're here to make more of it.
 Carrying the Scottish-American spirit forward in Central Texas!